periode/webthesis/web/README.md

 ## notes

-would it be better to have it as a single page, or as distinct includes? separate includes because chunking makes it more manageable, and because chapters can (and should ?) be seen as standing on their own right as well. and also if you split you don't have to serve the whole bundle

 make layout into a full width block for each paragraph, divded in two blocks, one is the text, the other one holds citations/footnotes. citations and footnotes are at different z-indexes, interverting as they become more recently clicked (also toggle for all citations vs. all footnotes)

 ## doing

 ## todo

-- [ ] render single chapters
 - [ ] citation (parse bib.json to find the proper ones)
   - [ ] probably have a `citationItem` component which renders each individual citation (one for each short and long?)
   - [ ] hovering above the group shows all citations or the footnote